laurencemgst/Raspberrypii/README.md

 > **_E: Unable to lock directory /var/lib/apt/lists/_**<br>
 > If you encounter this message after sudo apt update. you may use this command first<br>
 > **sudo service packagekit restart**
+> then, proceed to sudo apt update && sudo apt upgrade

 ### 3. Install LAMP Stack.
 LAMP stands for Linux, Apache, MySQL, and PHP.
 This stack is typically installed together in order to enable a server to host dynamic websites and web apps written in PHP.